Pablo Luis Álvarez

 The Unexpected Beautiful Phrase is the second in a series of events in the lead-up to CAMPUS, a new independent studies programme launching at Nottingham Contemporary in October 2019.

-Prior to being at the RCA, he studied Nineteenth Century Studies at King's College London, where he delved into the formation of academic history, modern medicine and the special sciences, and their relationships with literary theory and aesthetics.
+Prior to joining the RCA, Pablo Luis studied Nineteenth Century Studies at King's College London, where he delved into the formation of academic history, modern medicine and the special sciences, and their relationships with literary theory and aesthetics.
 His academic training has been greatly shaped by his experience in the arts both as a writer and as a curator, which brought him to take the Curating Contemporary Art MA programme, thanks to the funding support of the Botín Foundation.
 His curatorial studies have resulted in a dissertation on curatorial anthologies and canon formation and in his graduate group project The Unexpected Beautiful Phrase, which has taken place in partnership with Nottingham Contemporary.

 In addition to his academic research, he also has a strong interest in creative writing and translating, being currently in the process of working on the first anthology of George Eliot's essays ever published in Spanish.